beginner-corp/slack/readme.md

 slack.api.test({hello:'word'}, console.log)
 ```

-Usage with es2015 works well too; `slack` itself is written in es2015 with [Babel](http://babeljs.io/) for transpile.
-Also nice you can specify only the methods you need which can trim the payload if you are using `slack` in the browser.
+Usage with es2015 works well too; `slack` itself is written with [Babel](http://babeljs.io/).
+Also nice, you can specify only the methods you need which can trim the payload if you are using `slack` in the browser.

 ```javascript
 // only import the one method (and its deps oc)